 then designs a customized strategy simulator which the client (with

 EAS Inc. assistance if necessary) uses to design a new or fine tune

 Freeware and Student Versions

-This version of the IH Data Analyst is intended for IH students and
+The student version of the IH Data Analyst (IHDA-Student) is intended

-containing non-detects) and Bayesian Decision Analysis (limited to
+and Bayesian Decision Analysis (limited to datasets without non-detects).

-IHDA-LE is provided as a courtesy to attendees of the Exposure Assessment
+as a courtesy to attendees of the Exposure Assessment Solutions web

-Solutions web PDCs and courses who have not yet purchased the IHDA.
+PDCs and courses who have not yet purchased the IHDA.
+No customer

 - Baseline Survey Simulator V2.1